-Characteristics Explanation 1.Project objectives Usually, Monitoring never questions or interrogates the program or are not questioned. project's objectives.
-The interrogation of the project's objective is usually an evaluation function.
-2.Indicators of Under Monitoring, it is usually assumed that a project's indicator is progress are appropriate to monitor and manage a project in question.
-Monitoring deemed to be uses or works with the pre-selected indicators. appropriate.
+Characteristics Explanation 1.Project objectives Usually, Monitoring never questions or interrogates the progr are not questioned. project's objectives.
+The interrogation of the project's objective usually an evaluation function.
+2.Indicators of Under Monitoring, it is usually assumed that a project's indi progress are is appropriate to monitor and manage a project in question. deemed to be Monitoring uses or works with the pre-selected indicators.

+appropriate.
 3.Reliance on a In development project monitoring, there is a reliance on very few small number of indicators for monitoring the overall project.
-The use of multiple and indicators many indicators is usually a burden to administer or used for decision making, 4.Data collected Under Monitoring, routine data is usually collected and analyzed to routinely. see whether progress has been made or not.
+The use of multiple indicators and many indicators is usually a burden to administer or used for decision making, 4.Data collected Under Monitoring, routine data is usually collected and analyzed routinely. to see whether progress has been made or not.
 The keyword here is "routine," how frequently the data is collected, analyzed, and used to inform project improvement.
 5.Does not address Addressing the causal factor or question is entirely an evaluation causal questions. function.
 Why the project did not achieve its objective is solely the responsibility of Evaluation.
 Monitoring focuses on what is happening during implementation.